LexiFi/landmarks/README.md

       the output format of the profiling which is either a console friendly representation or json encoding of the callgraph.

+    * `threshold` with a number between 0.0 and 100.0 as argument (default: 1.0).
+If the threshold is not zero the textual output will hide nodes in the callgraph below this threshold (in percent of time of their parent).
+This option is meaningless for other formats.

     * `output` with possible argument: `stderr` (default), `stdout`, `temporary`, `<file>` (where `<file>` is the path of a file).
 It tells where to output the results of the profiling.
 With `temporary` it will print it in a temporary